-This is not an engineering drawing; it is intended only as a guide and not as a replacement for professional engineered drawings.
+This is not an expineering drawing; it is intended only as a guide and not as a replacement for professional engineered drawing.
 This drawing is not intended to describe a complete system.
-It is up to the contractor or engineer to excessive or originations to ensure that local building ocide enquirements.
-It is the expansibility of the contractor or engineer to ensure that local building ocide enquirements are meet.
+It is up to the contractor or engineer to determine the necessary components and configurations of the partial system to be installed.
+This drawing does not imply compliance with local building code expurements.
+It is the responsibility of the contrador or engineer to ensure that local building code expurements are need.